-Funds not utilized within this category may be utilized within the other set asides for the State to distribute HTF funds timely.
+Funds not utilized within one category may be utilized under the other set-asides in order for the State to distribute HTF funds in a timely manner.

 Only eligible HTF applicants can apply for HTF resources within the joint NIFA/DED application cycles and the HTF Open Cycle.
-A number of Threshold Exhibits are required during the application process that include: architectural plans; an affirmative marketing plan; site control; site review approval for HTF funded projects; subsidy information; investor letters; financing documentation; development worksheets; and other information (all of which is noted within the NIFA/DED joint application as mentioned above).
+A number of Threshold Exhibits are required during the application process that include: architectural plans; an affirmative marketing plan; site control; site review approval for HTF-funded projects; subsidy information; investor letters; financing documentation; development worksheets; and other information (all of which is noted within the NIFA/DED joint application as mentioned above).